Steven Fulop: Affordable housing plan

+Fulop finished third in the June 2025 Democratic gubernatorial primary, behind winner Mikie Sherrill and Newark mayor Ras Baraka.

+Post mayoral career

+In 2023, Fulop announced that he would not seek reelection in 2025 and that this would be his final term as Jersey City mayor, a role he had held since 2013, explaining his desire to run for governor.
+In October 2025, the nonprofit Partnership for New York City named Fulop as its next president and chief executive.
+He was selected to succeed Kathryn Wylde, who had led the organization since 2000.
+A 13-person search committee, led by Tishman Speyer CEO Rob Speyer and Pfizer CEO Albert Bourla, selected Fulop.

 Personal life

 Fulop owns a second home in Narragansett, Rhode Island, where he has described his family as "longtime residents."
 He unsuccessfully lobbied the town council to ban public parking on his street.

 An avid endurance athlete, Fulop has completed several marathons and the 2012 Ironman U.S. Championship, finishing in 11 hours and 58 minutes.

 Prior to his election to the municipal council, Fulop was president of the Downtown Coalition of Neighborhood Associations (DCNA) and The Historic Paulus Hook Association in Jersey City.
 He has also served on the boards of the Columbia University Alumni Association and the Learning Community Charter School in Jersey City.